Sing-Li/Deploy.to.Cloud/Heroku/README.md

 If your app failed to start, check and make sure you have ROOT_URL set.

 Heroku app deployment is triggered by git commits - to Heroku's repos, and not github.

 You are almost ready to deploy and stage your own instance.
 But you must first wire up the git repos to heroku.

 ~~~
-git  git remote add heroku https://git.heroku.com/<your app name>.git
+git remote add heroku https://git.heroku.com/<your app name>.git
 ~~~

 Finally, deploy and stage your app by: